josh-tobin/labeling-challenge/README.md

 ### 0. Set up a pyenv virtual environment (recommended)

+Note: it is not necessary to use pyenv, but you *do need python 3.6*.

 Follow this tutorial to install pyenv and learn about it:

 ```